kurtosis-tech/kurtosis/docs/docs/cli-reference/run.md

 slug: /run
 ---

-Kurtosis can be used to run a Starlark script or a [runnable package](../concepts-reference/packages.md) in an enclave.
+Kurtosis can be used to run a Starlark script or a [runnable package](../concepts-reference/packages.md) inside an enclave.

 A single Starlark script can be ran with:

 ```bash
 kurtosis run script.star
 ```

-Adding the `--dry-run` flag will print the changes without executing them.

 A [Kurtosis package](../concepts-reference/packages.md) on your local machine can be run with: